web-auth/doc/webauthn-in-a-nutshell/attestation-and-metadata-statement.md

 * **None** (`none`): no Attestation Statement is provided
 * **Basic Attestation** (`basic`)**:** Authenticator’s attestation key pair is specific to an authenticator model.
 * **Surrogate Basic Attestation (or Self Attestation -** `self`**)**: Authenticators that have no specific attestation key use the credential private key to create the attestation signature
 * **Attestation CA** (`AttCA`): Authenticators are based on a Trusted Platform Module (TPM).
-They can generate multiple attestation identity key pairs (AIK) and requests an Attestation CA to issue an AIK certificate for each.
+They can generate multiple attestation identity key pairs (AIK) and request an Attestation CA to issue an AIK certificate for each.
 * **Anonymization CA** (`AnonCA`): Authenticators use an Anonymization CA, which dynamically generates per-credential attestation certificates such that the attestation statements presented to Relying Parties do not provide uniquely identifiable information.
 * **Compound Attestation** (new in 5.3.0): A combination of multiple attestation statements that allows authenticators to provide multiple levels of attestation in a single response.